 Use a tool like Google's Keyword Planner to narrow down your list of search terms (as identified above).
 Specifically, we don't want to search terms with too many queries (too competitive) or too few (not worth the effort).

 Following this simple process should generate a comprehensive list of keywords to use in the next stages.
 Note though – search patterns change on a regular basis – so it is important that these keywords are reviewed on a regular basis (quarterly or half-yearly for example).

-Ideally these pages will focus on a specific keyword / phrases that are related to the particular service offered – as researched.
+Ideally, these pages will focus on a specific keywords/phrases that are related to the service offered – as researched.
 This means that each page has a distinct focus (keyword focus) which will allow for more accurate indexing (and potential linking to).

 These were so abused in the early days that most search engines ignore them completely or treat them with the digital equivalent of a pinch of salt.